CSWhat Makes Groups Work: The ManifestoWhat Makes Groups Work: The Manifesto

 No one will remember you, so have fun.

-I'm writing The Group Wager.
-I've gone my entire career without a cold plunge, and I have no plans for that to change.
+I’m writing What Makes Groups Work: The Manifesto.
+I’ve gone my entire career without a cold plunge, and I have no plans for that to change.

 Curt with group